Policy and Basic Approach

 Promotion of the Participation and Advancement of Women

-Ltd., Mitsui Mining & Smelting Co., Ltd., Mitsubishi Materials Corporation (in Japanese syllabary order)
+Ltd., Mitsui Kinzoku Co., Ltd., Mitsubishi Materials Corporation (in Japanese syllabary order)

 Promotion of the Participation and Advancement of Employees Up to the Age of 65

-In order to cope with the future decline in the working population and to build a society in which older workers can remain active for a longer period of time, we have decided to raise the maximum retirement age for all Group companies to 65 years old.
-The system has been implemented at 51 companies by fiscal 2023 (implementation rate: 98%), and is expected to be implemented at all group companies by the end of fiscal 2024.
-Additionally, we regularly hold life planning seminars for employees who have reached a certain age, with the aim of providing information about second careers after retirement.
+In order to respond to the expected decline in the labor force and to help build a society in which older people can remain active for longer, the Company decided to raise the mandatory retirement age to 65 across all Group companies, and implementation of this policy was completed throughout the Group by fiscal 2024.
+In addition, we regularly hold life plan seminars for employees who have reached a certain age to provide them with information on second careers after retirement.

 Initiatives to Extend Retirement Age